Joseph Várilly (Universidad de Costa Rica)

 Patterns, Math & You for students entering the 8th or 9th grade in the Fall of 2015 will be held on the Rice campus June 15-26, 2015.
 For more information check the program website.

-Rice University Math Circle resumed on September 7.
+Rice University Math Circle will resume on January 25.
 Please check the website for more details.

 His citation in the 2015 Class of the Fellows of the AMS posted at http://www.ams.org/profession/ams-fellows/new-fellows reads: